howlil/howlil/README.md

-# 👋 Hi My name is Rahul
+# 👋 Hi My name is Aul

 Iam a first year Information Technology student at UNAND.
 I am highly eager to learn about anything computer science.
 I major in Information System and interested in web development, especially Backend Stuff.